azad12614/Portfolio_2.0/README.md

-# My 2nd/Updated Portfolio (MERN STACK)
+# My Portfolio (MERN STACK)
-This repository contains the source code for my 2nd portfolio website, built using MERN STACK.
-This website is made to showcase my work/project and skills.
+The repository contains the source code for my portfolio website, which was developed using the MERN stack.
+This platform serves as a showcase for my professional projects and skills.

 _**Live Demo: [The Portfolio Site](https://azad12614.onrender.com/)**_